gzd2032/dsn_api/README.md

 ### GET Endpoints
 - '/' - Provides a standard static html page that describes the API.
-- '/locations' - returns a "locations" object that includes an array of location objects.
+- '/locations' - returns a dictionary with a "locations" key and value that is an array of location dictionaries..
-- '/prefixes' - returns a "prefix_list" object that includes an array of prefix objects.
+- '/prefixes' - returns a dicitonary with a "prefix_list" key and a value of a dictionary of prefixes..
-- '/prefixes/dsn' - returns a "dsn" object with an array of available dsn prefixes.
+- '/prefixes/dsn' - returns a dictionary with a key of "dsn" and an array of dsn prefixes.
-- '/prefixes/dsn/<dsn_prefix>' - returns a "prefix_list" object that includes an array of all dsn objects that match "dsn_prefix".
-Allows partial DSN matching and returns an array of matches
+- '/prefixes/dsn/<dsn_prefix>' - returns a dictionary with a value of "prefix_list" and a value of an array of dictionaries of all dsn_prefixes.
+Allows partial DSN matching and returns an array of matches.
+Allows partial DSN matching and returns an array of matches.
-- '/prefixes/comm' - returns a "comm" object with an array of commercial prefixes.
-Allows partial text matching and returns an array of matches.
+- '/prefixes/comm' - returns a dictionary with a key of "comm" and a value of an array of commercial prefixes.
-- '/prefixes/comm/<comm_prefix>' - returns a "comm" object with an array of commercial prefixes.
+- '/prefixes/comm/<comm_prefix>' - returns a "comm" dictionary with an array of commercial prefixes.
+Allows partial number matching and returns an array of matches.

 ### POST Endpoints
 - '/locations' - Use this endpoint to add a new location.
 Send JSON data in the following format: